HackYourFuture/Node.js/week1/MAKEME.md

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
-Have a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.
+Have a look at the following [guide](../hand-in-assignments-guide.md) to see how it's done.

-The homework that needs to be submitted is the following:
+The assignments that needs to be submitted is the following:

 1. Project: HackYourTemperature I